 A more recent actor in HR complaints is the 'entitled' person, the 'superior' person, often a female, who treats others poorly (both male and female) but retreats behind a 'sexist' defence; given the current 'bias' towards females in some workplaces this 'superiority' complex has created frictions that were perhaps once the province of males, who saw themselves as 'superior' to female employees, in a different workplace culture.
 Some workplaces deal with the problem of 'bad' supervisors by transfer of those who complain, so they are under a different supervisor; some transfer the 'bad' supervisor, offering them a promotion to be rid of them (and sometimes a glowing CV reference, to be sure), in the short term this form of employee conflict may be expected to increase.
 HR investigation often needs to focus on multiple areas, to give a complete picture of the whole.
 Some HR investigations need to look at the histories of complainants and those complained about, to understand the current situation.
 Sometime a HR investigation may actually be focused on assessment of a particular behaviour, across an organisation, to assess compliance or to identify a potential problem.
 Failure to address a known failing, a known bad behaviour, a systemic issue, can lead to accusations of corruption or mismanagement being leveled against senior executives, who bear the obligations associated with such corporate ethical considerations and behaviours.

 Banning the 'office romance', as the Americans have attempted, is useless; humans, who interact, and are attracted, will continue to interact.
 These interactions often lead to relationships, or marriage.
 When this is an open occurrence, and there are no impediments to the relationship (such as one party being married, or office funds being used for a lover), then trying to suppress this may be a useless gesture which will generate more hostility than benefit.
-Where the relationship is hidden, there is a power play involved, it is an illicit affair, or there are other issues, then it becomes company business; a husband who has his wife as secretary (or vice versa, less often) is not an unusual situation, especially in smaller businesses.
+Where the relationship is hidden, there is a power play involved, it is an illicit affair, infidelity and third parties are involved, or there are other issues, then it becomes company business; a husband who has his wife as secretary (or vice versa, less often) is not an unusual situation, especially in smaller businesses.
 In public companies, or with politicians, this situation has become less acceptable; especially where allegations of pay without work are raised.
 These are the matters where a private investigator may be engaged.